 How to Choose a Noiseless Leaf Blower?

-Big units weigh more and very often the user has to push them around while they work.
+Big leaf blower models weigh more and very often the user has to push them around while they work.
 There are backpack leaf blowers as well.
-People carry them on their backs and use the nozzle to navigate with their hands.
-They are the worst.

 Avoid the Gas-Powered Products

 People will often tell you that the gas-powered leaf blowers pack more power than the corded or cordless units.
 This is true.
 But the trade-offs are massive for gas blowers.